BYU-ITC-210/BYU-ITC-210.github.io/HW7-Regex.md

 * Understand what Regular Expressions are and how to use them.
 * Practice using Regular Expressions to find and change textual strings.
-* Prepare for lab 5B which requires Regular Expressions.

 ### Resources